How Long Does It Take To Replace A Kitchen Faucet?

 1. Rusty Faucet

-Are you having trouble while moving the handle of your faucet?
+Are you having trouble moving the handle of your faucet?
 It can be a sign that the faucet is not doing fine.
 Basically, you face problems while moving the handle of the faucet when it gets rusty.
 The handle gets jammed due to the inner layer of rust.
 The faucet might also produce a cracking sound when you try to move that if it has got rusty.
 Moreover, you might have to wait for a couple of seconds for water after you turn on the faucet.
 These signs clearly indicate that your faucet has become dusty and you have to replace that.

 2. Presence Of Mineral Deposits